jpkelly/clock8002/v4/osc.md

 Parameters:
 1. bool; desired signal automation state

+## Cues

+The following commands are sent and received by the clocks.
+For external sources leave UUID as blank when sending the commands.

+### `/clock/cue/right`

+Shows the right arrow cue symbol, clears possible "blank" cue.

+Parameters:
+1. string; UUID of the sending clock

+### `/clock/cue/left`

+Shows the left arrow cue symbol, clears possible "blank" cue.

+Parameters:
+1. string; UUID of the sending clock

+### `/clock/cue/blank`

+Parameters:
+1. string; UUID of the sending clock
+2. Bool; state of the "blank" cue

 ## Internal commands

 These are used to bridge different state information accross multiple clocks.